enzo-project/enzo-e/doc/source/design/design-flux.rst

 ----------------------

-Performing the communication step to refresh fluxes between adjacent blocks is analagous to similar code in other Enzo-E Methods used to refresh field and particle data along faces.
+Performing the communication step to refresh fluxes between adjacent blocks is analagous to similar code in other Enzo-E / Cello Methods used to refresh field and particle data along faces.
 Again, while code will need to be updated in the Cello layer to support refreshing flux data between blocks, the prototype code below should be relatively complete.

 .. code-block:: C++

-   void EnzoMethodFluxCorrect::compute(Block * block)
+   void MethodFluxCorrect::compute(Block * block)
    {

       // Start refresh phase to update fluxes